-What Is an Ebb and Flow Hydroponics System?
+What Is an Ebb and Flow System for Hydroponics?

 The plants become flooded with the nutrient solution.
 After the roots take in the nutrients, the excess nutrients are drained back into the reservoir to be reused.
-Throughout the day, there is movement of water.
+Throughout the day, there is movement and recirculation of water.

-Although it sounds relatively simple, there are many materials and hydroponics equipment needed to make an ebb and flow system work.
+Although it sounds relatively simple, there are materials and hydroponics equipment needed to make an ebb and flow system work.
 The good news is you can do it yourself, and most are one-time purchases.